mayahq/g-index-benchmark/README.md

 ## <a name='Introduction'></a>Introduction

-This repository contains the code to measure `g-index` for an experiment as described in the [paper](https://arxiv.org/abs/2109.12075)
+This repository contains the code to measure `g-index` for an experiment as described in the [paper](https://arxiv.org/abs/2109.12075).
+It let's you calculate the `g-index` for any model experiment, and simulate the responsiveness of the `g-index` to various factors like number of training samples, compute and performance.

 ## <a name='RepositoryStructure'></a>Repository Structure